csbenz/icg15-bhl/README.md

 * You can use `cgdb` if you like more the command line.
 * If you have the longest beard, feel free to use `gdb`.
 * I've also heard about a tool named `ddd`, I haven't tested it though.

+## Submitting
+* File should be named `Hw#-LastName1-LastName2-LastName3.zip`.
+You can use `zip -r file.zip folder/`
+* Do not submit `build` folder. (what about the `.git` folder or other any useless other folders?)
+* Executable must run on lab's machine (INF3).
+They have Radeon GPU, Ubuntu LTS 14.04, Haswell CPU.
+* A readme.txt needs to be included for any explanations.